JakubPawinski/gitcode-solutions/README.md

 ### 📈 Code Quality Trend

-AI reviews flagged only clean‑code suggestions (100% info), indicating your code is already bug‑free and performant.
-The next step is to adopt deeper best‑practice patterns to move from "clean" to "exceptional" code.
+AI reviews show 100% clean‑code suggestions and zero bug, performance, or security issues, indicating your current code is well‑structured.
+The next step is to incorporate best‑practice recommendations to further strengthen quality.

 ---